BahereZarezade/Photoshop-design1/README.md

 # Photoshop-design1
-this project is a website with design by photoshop.
-(PSD)
+## This project is a Design of a website witch designed by photoshop software.
+(PSD Design)